-- clean Clean the directory tree of auxiliary files created by running make. - veryclean Like clean, but cleans more created files, including converted graphics files. - distclean Like very lean, but also removes the document PDF files. - check Runs the utility to check the code examples.
-This utility must have been configured using the configure command in the directory mpicompilechk. - checklatex Runs the scrxipt getlatex over the LaTeX files to look for incorrect LaTeX usage.
-This target may be run in the top-level directory, in which case it processes all of the chapter files, or in a chapter directory, in which case only the files for that chapter are checked. - eachchap Builds each chapter separately.
-This is good for editing individual chapters, particularly for index entries and bibliographic references. - errorsummary Searches the latest log file (mpi-report.log) for some errors that should be corrected, including undefined or multiply defined labels and overfull boxes (overfull boxes indicate that something has spilled into one of the page margins). - cleandoc Produce a clean version of the document with no markup about the changes in the standard (no change in font color, no changebars, not old/new text). - cleanbwdoc Like cleandoc, but in black and white only. - bookprintingdoc Almost the official version, but define the TeX \bookprintingtrue.
+clean Clean the directory tree of auxiliary files created by running make.

+veryclean Like clean, but cleans more created files, including converted graphics files.

+distclean Like very clean, but also removes the document PDF files.

+check Runs the utility to check the code examples.
+This utility must have been configured using the configure command in the directory mpicompilechk.

+checklatex Runs the scrxipt getlatex over the LaTeX files to look for incorrect LaTeX usage.
+This target may be run in the top-level directory, in which case it processes all of the chapter files, or in a chapter directory, in which case only the files for that chapter are checked.

+eachchap Builds each chapter separately.
+This is good for editing individual chapters, particularly for index entries and bibliographic references.

+errorsummary Searches the latest log file (mpi-report.log) for some errors that should be corrected, including undefined or multiply defined labels and overfull boxes (overfull boxes indicate that something has spilled into one of the page margins).

+cleandoc Produce a clean version of the document with no markup about the changes in the standard (no change in font color, no changebars, not old/new text).

+cleanbwdoc Like cleandoc, but in black and white only.

+bookprintingdoc Almost the official version, but define the TeX \bookprintingtrue.

-- allversions Use this to build all of the versions of the document that are made available - HTMLVERSION Create an HTML version of the standard.
-This uses the tool tohtml, which must be installed from http://wgropp.cs. illinois.edu/projects/software/sowing.
-The better-known latex2html is (at last test) unable to handle a document of the size of the MPI standard.
+ally all versions Use this to build all of the versions of the document that are made available http://wgropp.cs.illinois.edu/projects/software/sowing.